dojo/framework/docs/V3-Migration-Guide.md

 dojo upgrade app
 ```

-You will be prompted to make sure that you want to continue as the changes are irreversibly, once executed, the output from the migration tool should return the files scanned and changed
+You will be prompted to make sure that you want to continue as the changes are irreversible, once executed.
+The output from the migration tool should return the files scanned and changed

 ```
 Processing 49 files...